Fusion86/UU-INFONW/Networking.md

 ## TODO

-- Circuitswitching
-- Packetswitching
+- CRC32 Checksum (very important!)
-- FDM/TDM
+- Dijkstra, MST
 - Layers (NOT the OSI layer, we only use 5 layers)
 - Stop-and-wait vs Pipelining/Sliding-window